MahmoodAlMalki/Frontend-Mentor/qr-code-component/README.md

 QR code component

-A QR code component is built using HTML and CSS.
+A QR code component is built out using HTML and CSS.